jgonzalezdr/CppUMockGen/MANUAL.md

 CppUMockGen generates automatically mocks for member functions (a.k.a. class methods) and non-member functions (a.k.a. free functions) defined in C/C++ header files to avoid the burden of having to write these mocks manually when writing units tests using the CppUTest/CppUMock unit testing framework.

+CppUMockGen additionally generates automatically expectation helper functions to improve and ease the declaration of expectations for functions in tests, making expectation declarations simpler, shorter, more readable and less error prone.

 ## Getting Started

+##### Generating Mocks

-To generate a mock from a header file containing the functions that you want to mock, just pass the path to the header file as input (first parameter or explicitly with the `-i` / `--input` option) and the path where you want the file with the mocked functions to be generated as output (second parameter or explicitly with the `-m` / `--mock-output` option).
-If the option parameter is empty or is a directory path (i.e. ending with a path separator) then the output file name will be deduced from the input file name by replacing its extension by *"_mock.cpp"*.
-If the option parameter is **'@'**, the mock is printed to the console.
+To generate a mock from a header file containing the functions that you want to mock, just pass the path to the header file as input in the first non-option parameter or explicitly with the `-i` / `--input` option, and the path where you want the file with the mocked functions to be generated as output using the `-m` / `--mock-output` option.
+If the output option parameter is a directory path (i.e. ending with a path separator) then the output file name will be deduced from the input file name by replacing its extension by *"_mock.cpp"* and appended to the passed directory.
+If the output option parameter is empty it is equivalent to passing the current directory.
+If the output option parameter is **'@'**, the mock is printed to the console.
+In other cases the output option parameter is considered the output file name.

 CppUMock by default interprets header files with the extensions .hh, .hpp or .hxx as C\++.
 Other extensions are interpreted by default as C. To force the interpretation of a header file as C++ use the `-x` / `--cpp` option.